 Figure 1.
 Impact of Sample Size on the different indices, for linear and logistic models, and when the null hypothesis is true or false.
 Grey vertical lines for p-values and Bayes factors represent commonly used thresholds.

 Figure 1 shows the sensitivity to sample size of the indices.
 The p-value, the pd and the MAP-based p-value are sensitive to sample size only in case of the presence of a true effect (when the null hypothesis is false).
 When the null hypothesis is true, all three indices are unaffected by sample size.
-In other words, these indices reflect the amount of observed evidence (the sample size) for the presence of an effect (i.e., against the null being true), but not for the absence of an effect.
+In other words, these indices reflect the amount of observed evidence (the sample size) for the presence of an effect (i.e., against the null hypothesis being true), but not for the absence of an effect.
 The ROPE indices, however, appear as strongly modulated by the sample size when there is no effect, suggesting their sensitivity to the amount of evidence for the absence of effect.
 Finally, the figure suggests that BFs are sensitive to sample size for both presence and absence of true effect.